 There is more than enough parking at Tropicana Field for fans attending regular season games, with 7,000 spaces costing $15-$30 per vehicle.
 Rays parking lots are marked with official Rays signage and parking attendants wearing bright yellow shirts featuring the Rays logo and name badges.

 When parking on private property, be careful.
 Park only in legally permitted special event parking lots or you may be ticketed or towed.
 Licensed lots must provide fans with a parking space on their private property.
 Legitimate parking attendants should be in uniform and will provide a receipt/ticket upon payment.
 If the lot or attendant/cashier does not look legitimate or cannot provide a receipt, fans are advised to find an alternate parking location.

 Do not park in lots that are signed as "Tow Away Zones," or in spaces that obstruct the normal flow of traffic, including sidewalks, right-of-ways, driveways, etc., or in front of fire hydrants.
 Vehicles found in violation of these areas may be towed or ticketed.
 Beware of self-parking or paying to park in improper spaces, such as on a sidewalk or other unmarked right-of-way.

 Board the FREE baseball shuttle!
 The shuttle will be activated for each home game.
-Fans may take advantage of approximately 25,000 parking spaces in the downtown area, including the garage at the Shuttle pick-up stop at Central Avenue and Second Street and ride the FREE baseball Shuttle to Tropicana Field.
-Details are at www.stpetetrolley.com Fans parking downtown are invited to patronize St. Petersburg's variety of shops and restaurants in the downtown retail district before heading off to the game.
+Fans may take advantage of approximately 25,000 parking spaces in the downtown area, including the garage at Central Avenue and Second Street and ride the FREE baseball Shuttle to Tropicana Field.
+Find details at http://loopertrolley.com/events/.
+Fans parking downtown are invited to patronize St. Petersburg's variety of shops and restaurants in the waterfront retail district before heading off to the game.

 If you park on a city street, observe the posted parking restrictions, including timed zones.
 Also, only park in legal spaces.
 Don't block fire hydrants or driveways, or park too close to an intersection.